-- The Managing Committee consists of the President, the First Vice-President, the Second Vice-President, and the General Manager.
+- The Managing Committee consists of the President, the First Vice-President, the Second Vice-President, and the Manager of Operations.
 This committee shall be in attendance on each day of the fair.

 - The Managing Committee makes the interpretation of all rules and regulations and its decision will be final.
 In case an error occurs in the printing of this prize list, the Managing Committee has the power to rectify the same.

-Exhibitors of cattle, horses, sheep, goats & alpacas (4-H exhibitors exempt)
+Exhibitors of cattle, horses, sheep, goats & alpacas.